bradleypallen/inference-article/outline.md

 An Inference team worked closely with American Airlines to develop a knowledge-based approach to aircraft flight scheduling.

 ### Investment by Ford Motor Corporation
 In 1986, Ford determined that expert systems technology was going to be an important part of its future products, and invested $6 million in Inference.
-Ted Marr assumed the position
+At the urging of the Inference board, Ted Marr assumed the position of CEO, and Alex Jacobson moved into the position of Chairman.

 ## The decline of the expert systems market and the onset of the "AI winter"
-By 1988, it began to become clear that the initial burst of adoption and investment in expert systems technology, driven largely by the US military, was commerically unsustainable.
+By the start of the nineteen-nineties, it began to become clear that the initial burst of adoption and investment in expert systems technology, driven largely by the US military, was commerically unsustainable.

+### Barriers to adoption by mainstream enterprises
 Barriers to adoption in mainstream commercial enterprises included the cost and effort involved in integrating special hardware into traditional mainframe business systems, the cost and scarcity of developers capable of using expert systems technology effectively, and the brittle nature of even the most successful applications.

-### Barriers to adoption by mainstream enterprises

 ### The purchase of Expertech and growth of Inference Europe
+In 1987, Inference purchased Expertech, to give it a foothold in the European market and rule-based expert systems shell that was simpler to use and deploy than ART.

 ### The development of CLIPS, ART-Enterprise and ART-IM
+Convinced of the utility of hybrid expert systems languages and shells like ART, but frustrated by the high costs of the commercial software licenses provided by the expert systems vendors and the specialized Lisp machines needed to use them, a team at NASA Johnson built an expert systems language called CLIPS using the C programming language, adopting much of the syntax and functionality of ART, and releasing it as an early example of open source software.
+Rather than fight this development as an act of intellectual property infringement, Inference instead embraced CLIPS, modified and rebranded it as ART-IM.
+The more fully-featured LISP-based version of ART was reengineered to make it work on Unix workstations in additional to the range of LISP machines to which it was initially limited, and rebranded as ART-Enterprise.
+This gave the professional services team the ability to deploy expert systems on Unix workstations and Intel-based personal computers, which were beginning to emerge into broader use in mainstream commercial enterprises.

 ## Pivoting to the customer support market